“The work God is doing in one of the darkest places of the world has been so encouraging to see.”

 When examining the Gateway Summer Mission to South Asia, I couldn’t help but think about how I could help others and how God was going to work through me.
 What I didn't realize was the amazing ways that God was going to work in me and change my heart this summer.

-Through Gateway, we built relationships and movements with not only college students but children whose mothers are involved with human trafficking.
-Instead of working a regular summer job, I have the opportunity to teach children the alphabet and teach women English while showing them all that God loves and cares about them.
+Through Gateway, we built relationships and movements with not only college students but also with children whose mothers are involved with human trafficking.
+Instead of working a regular summer job, I had the opportunity to teach children the alphabet and teach women English while showing them all that God loves and cares about them.

-He never said following Him would be easy, but after everything God has done for me already, it makes following Him so worth it.
+He never said following Him would be easy, but after everything God has done for me, following Him is so worth it.

 Becca attended Gateway in 2015.